How to Choose the Best Aquarium Heater

 Setup is super simple: Install the Neo-Therm and it will sense your tank water temperature.
 Then, use the "One Touch" system to set your desired temperature.
 According to Cobalt, the Neo-Therm will maintain your water temperature within half a degree.
 Impressive!

-The readout is easy to view from outside the tank, and it can't be much easier to set than the "One Touch" design.
+The readout is easy to view from outside the tank, which I really appreciate, and it can't be much easier to set than the "One Touch" design.
 Even though the thermostat seems very accurate on the Neo-Therm, I'd still use a separate thermometer to gauge water temperature.

 The Neo-Therm Heater from Cobalt Aquatics

 Eheim is a German brand with a good reputation in the aquarium industry.
-This heater is a great option that gets a lot of positive reviews.
-It's fully submersible, and has an automatic shut-off should the water level drop.
+I like that this heater is fully submersible, and has an automatic shut-off should the water level drop.
 Nice!

 Note that the temperature reading is in degrees Celsius, so we Americans may need to do a little math.
 But that still provides reference numbers for adjustment.
 You should be monitoring your water temperature separately anyway!

 The Aqueon Pro also has a red/green indicator light, letting you know if your aquarium is at the right temperature.
-Many heaters simply have a red light that lets you know whether the thing is working or not.
+This is one of my favorite features of this heater, as many heaters simply have a red light that lets you know whether the thing is working or not.

 There are various "rules of thumb" floating around out there when it comes to choosing the correct heater size.